 Anne has represented foreign and domestic companies engaged in shipping (liner, break bulk, bulk, RoRo, and tanker), offshore drilling, ferry services, fishing, terminal operations, dredging, and marine construction.
 Anne has handled closings in conventional and government guaranteed loans for vessels and other equipment.
-One closing recently involved the acquisition and financing of 38 vessels registered under three different flags.
 She has also been actively involved in advising clients concerning the Maritime Security Program, capital construction fund and U.S. cargo preference programs.

-Anne has obtained favorable rulings from the Maritime Administration, U.S. Coast Guard, and Customs and Border Protection for several clients and has been actively involved in litigation in the U.S. District Court for the Eastern District of Virginia in cases involving a cabotage issue.
+Anne has obtained favorable rulings from the Maritime Administration, U.S. Coast Guard, and Customs and Border Protection and has been actively involved in litigation in cases involving new builds, rebuilds, citizenship, and other cabotage issues.
 She also assists vessel owners in registering and mortgaging vessels in the Marshall Islands, Liberia, Vanuatu, Bahamas and other foreign registries.

 Anne co-authored a chapter on bid protest litigation published by Aspatore Books as part of its “Inside the Mind” series.